"D’altra parte, pretendere di stabilire l’anno esatto per una emissione monetale greca, priva di precisi elementi intrinseci, non è di noi mortali."

 - Obverse: Head of Arethusa facing right, wearing olive laurel wreath, circular (exception O209 crescent) earring, and simple necklace; surrounded by a beaded border.

-- Reverse: Four-spoked wheel with hub, single or double rim, and with struts; Σ-Υ-P-Α within the quarters.
+- Reverse: Four-spoked wheel with hub, single or double rim, and with struts; Σ-V-R-Α within the quarters.

 - Corresponding dekadrachms: Boehringer 374–378 (R264-R267)

-Here we see the first major change: Arethusa now wears an olive laurel wreath instead of the traditional pearl taenia.
-The olive crown represents victory, likely commemorating specific military successes during Syracuse's transition from tyranny to democracy.
+Here we see a major change: Arethusa now wears an olive laurel wreath instead of the traditional pearl taenia.
+The olive wreath represents victory, likely commemorating specific military successes during Syracuse's transition from tyranny to democracy.
 The reverse introduces the ethnic letters Σ-Υ-P-Α within the wheel's quarters, establishing a typological pattern that was copied by other Sicilian cities.

 These obols are contemporary with the famous "Demareteion" dekadrachms, sharing not only chronology but purpose.
 Both represent extraordinary issues, likely struck as military bonuses (aristeia) rather than regular circulation coinage.
-The dating of these issues has been controversial, with traditional scholarship placing them in 480 BC to commemorate the victory at Himera4.
+The name "Demareteion" derives from Diodorus's account of a gold coin struck by Damareta, Gelon's wife, after the victory at Himera in 480 BC4.
+Traditional scholarship attempted to connect the silver dekadrachms directly to this victory, dating them to 480 BC.

-However, scholarship has challenged this traditional dating through multiple lines of evidence.
-Most significantly, D. Knoepfler demonstrated that the dekadrachms employ kappa in their legend rather than the archaic koppa, indicating they were struck after Syracuse's "orthographic reform of Hieron" in 478 BC2.
-This effectively rules out the traditional 480 BC date, as Syracuse had not yet adopted the kappa at that time.
+This traditional dating has been significantly challenged through orthographic evidence5.
+Most conclusively, D. Knoepfler demonstrated that the dekadrachms employ kappa in their legend rather than the archaic koppa, indicating they were struck after Syracuse's "orthographic reform of Hieron" in 478 BC6.
+This orthographic evidence effectively rules out the 480 BC date, as Syracuse had not yet adopted the kappa at that time.

 The shift from the traditional 480 BC dating has profound implications.
-Rather than commemorating the distant victory at Himera, these extraordinary coins likely celebrate Syracuse's more immediate struggles for democratic autonomy following the end of the Deinomenid tyranny.
+Rather than commemorating the 480 BC victory at Himera, these extraordinary coins likely celebrate Syracuse's contemporary struggles for democratic autonomy following the end of the Deinomenid tyranny.
 The olive crown on Arethusa's head would thus represent not Carthaginian defeat, but victories in the civil conflicts that established democratic government.

 Series XIIe: Boehringer 406–407E (O210/R286 - O210/R287E)